Friday, November 29, 2024

 The framing effect describes a situation where we draw different conclusions from the same information, depending on how this information is presented to us.
 If I tell you that the shampoo is made up of 20% chemistry, you probably won’t run it right away.
 But what if I told you that its composition is as much as 80% natural?
 Don’t you feel better right away?

-See also How to argue the right way
+See also How to find purpose in life?

 Unfortunately, we do not encounter this cognitive distortion only in marketing, where its use is (almost) harmless, but it is also very popular with the media and manipulators.
 Therefore, try to be critical of any information that may affect you in any way.